jesusfb/org-user-management-api/README.md

 This repository contains a Node.js application that implements a simple organizational user structure management system.
 This application provides an API that supports various operations based on user roles.

+## Additional Features

+- **Deployment to DigitalOcean**: The application has been successfully deployed on DigitalOcean.
+- **Swagger Documentation**: The application includes Swagger Documentation which can be accessed [here](https://monkfish-app-4se3z.ondigitalocean.app/api-docs/).
+- **Integration Tests**: The application has a suite of integration tests to ensure functionality and reliability.
+- **JWT Refresh Token Functionality**: To enhance security, the application uses JWT for user authentication and includes functionality for token refresh.
+- **User Hierarchy Visualization**: An additional /visualize endpoint was added for testing purposes to visualize the user hierarchy in a beautiful JSON format.

 ## User Roles

 1. **Administrator**: The top-most user.